Falah-Rasyidi/portfolio/README.md

-This portfolio was scaffolded using the portfolio website created by [Steph Ran](https://stephran.me/)
+This portfolio was adapted from the portfolio website created by [Stephanie Ran](https://stephran.me/)